Reasoned action approach

 The reasoned action approach (RAA) is an integrative framework for the prediction (and change) of human social behavior.
 The reasoned action approach states that attitudes towards the behavior, perceived norms, and perceived behavioral control determine people's intentions, while people's intentions predict their behaviors.

 History

 The reasoned action approach is the latest version of the theoretical ideas of Martin Fishbein and Icek Ajzen, following the earlier theory of reasoned action and the theory of planned behavior.
 Those theoretical ideas have resulted in over a thousand empirical studies in behavioral science journals.
-The RAA originally came from Jacqueline Eccels' Expectancy-value theory.
-Later Martin Fishbein and Icek Ajzen extended Expectancy-value theory into the theory of reasoned action (TRA) by adding the element of intention.
+The RAA originally came from Jacqueline Eccels' expectancy-value theory.
+Later Martin Fishbein and Icek Ajzen extended expectancy-value theory into the theory of reasoned action (TRA) by adding the element of intention.
 Then, they took the element of intention into account and created the theory of planned behavior.
-And the RAA iteration brings together those earlier versions and provides a more comprehensive view.
+The RAA iteration brings together those earlier versions and provides a more comprehensive view.